Gang Peng cMD, Ph.D., L. Ac.

 therapeutic design based on the principles of Traditional Chinese Medicine.

-own (physical) condition that contributes to the presenting symptoms or diseases.
-In
+(physical) condition that contributes to the presenting symptoms or diseases.
+In Traditional Chinese

-and other medical development.
-He informs his patients with update medical progress and
+medical development.
+He informs his patients with update medical progress and incorporates useful